MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-pipeline.md

 ## Create a release

 Now that you've completed the modifications to the release pipeline, it's time to start the deployment.
 To do this, you create a release from the release pipeline.
 A release may be created automatically; for example, the continuous deployment trigger is set in the release pipeline.
 This means that modifying the source code will start a new build and, from that, a new release.
-However, in this section you will create a new release manually.
+However, in this section you'll create a new release manually.

 1. On the **Pipeline** tab, open the **Release** drop-down list and select **Create release**.